Maundy (foot washing): Roman Catholic

-In Catholic Church, the ritual washing of feet is now associated with the Mass of the Lord's Supper, which celebrates in a special way the Last Supper of Jesus, before which he washed the feet of his twelve apostles.
+In the Catholic Church, the ritual washing of feet is now associated with the Mass of the Lord's Supper, which celebrates in a special way the Last Supper of Jesus, before which he washed the feet of his twelve apostles.

 Evidence for the practice on this day goes back at least to the latter half of the 12th century, when "the pope washed the feet of twelve sub-deacons after his Mass and of thirteen poor men after his dinner."
-From 1570 to 1955, the Roman Missal printed, after the text of the Holy Thursday Mass, a rite of washing of feet unconnected with the Mass.
-For many years Pius IX performed the foot washing in the sala over the portico of Saint Peter's, Rome.
+From 1570 to 1955, the foot-washing service was celebrated separately from that of the Holy Thursday Mass, typically done several hours after the Mass had ended.
+For many years Pius IX performed the foot-washing in the sala over the portico of St. Peter's Basilica.